TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/DataStructures.md

 ### What is a Tree ?
 A data strucutre that consist of nodes in a parent/child relationship

-### Compare and contract trees and lists
+### Compare and contrast trees and lists
 Lists are linear
 - It's one thing and then next and then next...

 Trees are nonlinear
 - They can branch, it can have more than one path
-- Singley linked list has one path, Doubley linked list you could work backwards or forwards but stil there is one line through our data structure, In trees we can take multiple paths
+- Singley linked list has one path, Doubley linked list could work backwards or forward but stil there is one line through our data structure, In trees we can take multiple paths

 ### Tree terminology
 - Root : The top node in a tree